Blog Post

 Cost

-PageSpeed Insights and WebPageTest are undoubtedly very well-known and popular when it comes to loading time analysis.
-However, one should always question what the goal of the analysis is.
-As the overview shows, the tools analyze a website's loading speed, yet serve different purposes and offer specific insights and functions for website optimization.
-If you're looking for a fast and user-friendly analysis with a strong SEO focus, PageSpeed Insights is the right tool.
-Those seeking a detailed technical analysis and wanting to analyze specific metrics should use WebPageTest.
+PageSpeed Insights and WebPageTest are undoubtedly very well-known and popular when it comes to load time analysis.
+However, one should always ask what the goal of the analysis is.
+As shown in the overview, the tools analyze the load speed of a website, but they serve different purposes and offer specific insights and functions for website optimization.
+If you need a quick and user-friendly analysis with a strong SEO focus, PageSpeed Insights is the right tool.
+If you seek a detailed technical analysis and wish to examine specific metrics, you should use WebPageTest.

-If you need support optimizing your website's loading speed, please contact our experienced SEO experts and schedule an appointment – we are happy to help!
-For more information about our services, please visit our homepage.
+If you need assistance optimizing your website's loading speed, please contact our experienced SEO experts and schedule an appointment - we’ll be happy to help!
+For more information about our services, visit our homepage.

 Ina